 Many of our UV emission lines are stronger in the dust-free simulations than the baseline model and could thus be used as a metallicity diagnostic (see Figure 7a).
 For example, N V λ1240 and C IV λ1549 increases 0.4 dex and 0.6 dex respectively when dust is not included in our models.
 [O V] λ1218 both emits more strongly and in a greater range on the LOC place when dust is not included.
 All of these emission lines will be accessible to JWST’s MIRI well into the high-z range that we are interested in.

-We predict, however, that the most useful UV emission line for JWST observations will be C III λ977.
-Given high ionization potential 24.4 eVwill serve as an excellent diagnostic. emits more strongly with less dust (see Figure 7a) and strong emission at ≤ φH ≤ ,the range most high-metallicity galaxies fall into.JWST’s MIRI should easily detect luminous emission line at high redshifts.
+We predict, however, that the most useful UV emission lines for JWST observations will be C III λ977 and N III λ991.
+Given their moderately high ionization potential (24.4 eV and 29.6 eV respectively), these two lines will serve as an excellent diagnostics.
+They both emit more strongly with less dust (see Figure 7a) and have strong emission at 8 ≤ φH ≤ 12, and 0 ≤ nH ≤ 4, the range most high-metallicity galaxies fall into.
+Furthermore, C III λ977 and N III λ991 are not strong lines with nebular conditions (within the local galaxy pocket of high metallicity environments).
+Thus they should only be detected for high z galaxies with low dust.
+JWST’s MIRI should easily detect these luminous emission lines at high redshifts.